-RUN/SS1, RUN/SS2 (Pins 1, 15/Pins 28, 13): Combination of Soft-Start and Run Control Inputs.
+RUN/SS1, RUN/SS2 (Pins 1, 15): Combination of soft-start, run control inputs and short-circuit detection timers (LTC3727 only).
 A capacitor to ground at each of these pins sets the ramp time to full output current.
 Forcing either of these pins back below 1.0V causes the IC to shut down the circuitry required for that particular controller.
+Latchoff overcurrent protection is also invoked via this pin as described in the Applications Information section (LTC3727 only).

-SENSE1+, SENSE2+ (Pins 2, 14/Pins 30, 12): The (+) Input to the Differential Current Comparators.
-The ITH pin voltage and controlled offsets between the SENSE- and SENSE+ pins in conjunction with RSENSE set the current trip threshold.
+SENSE1+, SENSE2+ (Pins 2, 14): The (+) Input to the Differential Current Comparators.
+The I{th} pin voltage and controlled offsets between the SENSE- and SENSE+ pins in conjunction with R{SENSE} set the current trip threshold.

-SENSE1-, SENSE2- (Pins 3, 13/Pins 31, 11): The (-) Input to the Differential Current Comparators.
+SENSE1-, SENSE2- (Pins 3, 13): The (-) Input to the Differential Current Comparators.

-VOSENSE1, VOSENSE2 (Pins 4, 12/Pins 1, 9): Receives the remotely-sensed feedback voltage for each controller from an external resistive divider across the output.
+V{OSENSE1}, V{OSENSE2} (Pins 4, 12): Receives the remotelysensed feedback voltage for each controller from an external resistive divider across the output.